India sees surge in COVID-19 cases of 95,000 in just one day | CBC News

 What is happening with coronavirus in Canada

-Ontario Premier Doug Ford said Thursday the quarantine system is "broken" because federal health officers are not charging people ignoring self-isolation orders for COVID-19.
+Ontario Premier Doug Ford said Thursday the quarantine system is "broken" because federal health officers are not charging people who are ignoring self-isolation orders for COVID-19.

 Since the end of March, an emergency order under the federal Quarantine Act has required most people arriving from outside Canada to isolate themselves for 14 days, even if they don't have symptoms.